futureofcoding/futureofcoding.org/drafts/frp.md

 ## 8. Conclusion

-As the popularity of FRP frameworks continues, its increasingly important to have a data model architecture that prioritizes comprehensibilty for large programs.
+As the popularity of FRP frameworks continues, it's increasingly important to have a data model architecture that prioritizes comprehensibility for large programs.
 This paper does not present a direct solution to this problem, but instead attempts to sound the alarm that what we're currently satisfied with, The Elm Architecture, is not good enough.
 The Reflex library, with its higher-order and cyclic streams, points in the right direction, but we are still far from a complete solution to the problem of comprehensible user interface construction.

 <script>